 Optional: Dredge the cakes in flour or breadcrumbs.

-Heat a large frying pan over medium-high heat, add some vegetable or olive oil for cooking (for crispier cakes, consider creating a real slick of oil for the cakes to fry in; or keep things less oily and just coat the pan), and cook salmon cakes, as many as fit in a single uncrowded, not-touching layer in the pan, until golden brown on one side, about 4 minutes.
+Heat a large frying pan over medium-high heat, add some vegetable or olive oil for cooking (for crispier cakes, consider creating a real slick of oil for the cakes to fry in; or keep things less oily and just coat the pan), and cook salmon cakes, as many as fit in a single uncrowded (not touching each other) layer in the pan, until golden brown on one side, about 4 minutes.

 Turn over and cook until golden brown on the other side and cooked through, another 4 minutes.
 Repeat with any remaining cakes.